rust-lang/book/nostarch/chapter05.md

 library we provide.

 Note that we can choose to give a method the same name as one of the struct’s fields.
-For example, we can define a method on `Rectangle` also named `width`:
+For example, we can define a method on `Rectangle` that is also named `width`:

 Filename: src/main.rs